-Create rich data sets.
-Running and marketing a business comes with a lot of "what-if" scenarios, and as demonstrated in the example above, predictive analytics doesn’t always account for those alternate scenarios.
-Mathew said looking at your predictive analytics more closely to create richer information sets — accounting for demographics like gender and age, for instance —will yield better results from your prescriptive recommendations.
+There are many what-if scenarios when you run and market a business, and predictive analytics doesn’t always account for alternate possibilities.
+Mathew said looking at your predictive analytics more closely to create richer information sets (by accounting for demographics like gender and age) will yield better results from your prescriptive recommendations.

-Understand the reasons behind prescriptive recommendations.
-Sengupta emphasized the importance of fully understanding the logic, nuances and circumstances behind a precription before taking action.
-You must be able to prove that your results are statistically sound.
+Sengupta emphasized the importance of fully understanding the logic, nuances and circumstances behind the results of prescriptive analysis before taking action.
+Be prepared to prove that your results are statistically sound.

-“Pretty graphs can be very compelling, but this is only software, after all, and its analytical power is only as accurate as the human who designed it and data we feed it,” Sengupta said.
+“Pretty graphs can be very compelling, but this is only software, and its analytical power is only as accurate as the human who designed it and the data we feed it,” Sengupta said.
 “It’s critical that business users understand the ‘story’ behind the results and the prescriptive action suggested.”

-Keep your systems up to date.
 As your business grows and evolves, so should your algorithms.
-Hollison noted that both predictive and prescriptive analytics should continuously update with the latest data to improve predicted and prescribed actions based on real-time successes and failures.
+Hollison noted that both predictive and prescriptive analytics should be updated continuously with the latest data to improve predicted and prescribed actions based on real-time successes and failures.

 “Predictive and prescriptive analytics depend on a solid data foundation,” Mathew added.
 “The analytics are only as good as the data that feed them.”